What you should know about the garden soil

 - A large number of soil microbes and organisms which in turn makes

 - More nutrients available and regulate their uptake leading

 - More plant materials (organic matter)

 - Improved soil structure that becomes the best soil for a vegetable garden

-Benefits of a healthy soil in the garden
+Benefits of healthy soil in the garden

 Increased vegetable production – The primary goal of studying and understanding the soil is to maximize yield potential.
 Albeit that’s the reason you are reading this article.
-Needless to say improving the health of your soil will pay off with increased crop production.
+Needless to say, improving the health of your soil will pay off with increased crop production.
 Thankfully, I have shown you the health aspects of your soil that need improvement.
 I’ll be discussing more on that later in this post.

 Increased revenues – Conducting various soil analysis and taking corrective measures, as we’ve seen, will lead to increased yields.
-Increased yields mean, increased profits, improved nutrition and improved health.
+Increased yields mean, increased profits, improved nutrition, and improved health.
 Besides, a well-maintained soil won’t require any more chemical additives in the form of synthetic fertilizers, thus saves you money.
 Proper soil management is vital in ensuring that the cost of inputs is kept to an absolute minimum.

 Natural resource protection – This one is exciting.
 Can you imagine yourself contributing to the universe in a big way through a small initiative of caring for your soil?
 I’m encouraged when I know that I can be of any help to conserving the environment.
 So, by working on your garden soil using recommended means that I will be discussing later on, is protecting our natural resources.
-What this post suggest is that we empower the soil to take care of its health and by so doing, we reduce leaching of fertilizers that would have otherwise polluted the ground water.
+What this post suggests is that we empower the soil to take care of its health and by so doing, we reduce leaching of fertilizers that would have otherwise polluted the groundwater.
 Moreover, less soil compaction ensures proper infiltration thus reducing flooding incidences as well as enhancing an appropriate hydrological cycle.